rixx/books.rixx.de/data/reviews/klaus-kordon/die-roten-matrosen/index.md

   date_added: '2015-06-28'
 related_books:
 - book: ralf-isau/das-jahrhundertkind
-  text: Another series that is excellent at teaching important historic moments through the eyes of its protagonist.
+  text: Another series that is excellent at teaching important historic moments through
+    the eyes of its protagonist.
 - book: volker-ullrich/die-revolution-von-1918-19
   text: Nonfiction, for reference.
 - book: klaus-kordon/mit-dem-rucken-zur-wand
-  text: "The next book in the series: Helle's brother in 1933."
+  text: 'The next book in the series: Helle''s brother in 1933.'
 review:
   date_read:
   - 2004-05-01
   rating: 5
 ---

 Revolution!
 This book made me understand, at least a little, what happened in Germany's past.
 It takes place during the 1918 revolution, and the protagonist is a boy from a worker family in Berlin's Wedding district.
 It's specific, it's fun, it's well-sourced.
 It very much stands on the pro-communist side of things (who, after all, did not win the